kezhaozhang/kezhaozhang.GitHub.io/_posts/2024-09-09-lognormal.md

-Figure 3.
-Illustrates the investment balances of $500$ accounts over time.
+Figure 3 illustrates the investment balances of $500$ accounts over time.
 All accounts start with the same balance of $1$.
 As time progresses, the variation among accounts increases, with a notable long tail emerging.